Travel to Syria; How We Did it

 IS IT SAFE TO TRAVEL TO SYRIA?

 I guess that depends on your opinion of ‘safe’.
 Governmental advice from countries like the UK, for example, will always veer on the side of caution, and we should respect that stance.
-And that’s the case with many of the places I’ve traveled, and run tours to.
+And that’s the case with many of the places I’ve travelled, and run tours to.
 Like last years trip to Baghdad and Babylon in Iraq, my upcoming trips to Socotra, Yemen (1st trip sold out, 4 spots left on the second trip!), that time I took my mum to Afghanistan, and I’m putting together a trip to Siberia with the coldest place in the world, adventures of a lifetime.
 Every single one of them.
 The common theme though?
 All recommended by Governments not to go.

 So it comes down to a personal choice.
 If you’re risk-averse, Syria isn’t for you.
 If you want to see for yourself, countries that are never out of the news for all the wrong reasons.